danrot/master-thesis/03_implementation.md

 Afterwards the developer can use the `checkin` method, passing the path of the node, to create a new version of the node.

-As Figure 13 shows the `checkin` method is already doing some work as specified in JCR.
+As Figure 13 shows, the `checkin` method is already doing some work as specified in JCR.
 So the first step it takes is to get the node for which a new version should be created and checks if it is modified.
-If it is modified this operation is illegal to the specification and the `VersionManager` will throw an `InvalidItemStateException` as specified.
+If it is modified, this operation is illegal regarding the specification and the `VersionManager` will throw an `InvalidItemStateException` as specified.

 After this initial check the method call is just passed to the `Client` via the `ObjectManager`.
 As described in the chapter about the design